The Slumbering Masses

 An eye-opening look at why a “good night’s sleep” might be anything but

-The Slumbering Masses addresses the phenomenon of sleep and sleeplessness in the U.S., tracing the influence of medicine and industrial capitalism on Americans’ sleeping habits since the nineteenth century.
+The Slumbering Masses addresses the phenomenon of sleep and sleeplessness in the United States, tracing the influence of medicine and industrial capitalism on Americans’ sleeping habits since the nineteenth century.
 Drawing on untapped archival sources and ethnographic research with people who experience and treat sleep abnormalities, Matthew J. Wolf-Meyer analyzes and critiques how sleep and its supposed disorders are understood and treated.

 A groundbreaking contribution to our understanding of sleep and its manifold discontents.
 With scrupulous care, Matthew Wolf-Meyer probes the current state of sleep medicine as well as its absorbing history.
 At a time when modern society’s dependence on sleeping pills and plush bedding has never been greater, The Slumbering Masses is all the more welcome for its ambitious compass and penetrating insights.